curbengh/curbengh.github.io/source/_posts/saml-scim.md

 2. During offboarding, disabling an account from the identity provider will also revoke access to SSO-enabled systems, thus providing better security.
 3. Identity provider is much more likely to support multi-factor authentication (MFA), enabling more systems to be MFA-secured.

 SSO does not necessarily provide better security all the time.
-Threat actor can utilise a compromised account to access any SSO-enabled system that the account has access prior, leading to wider blast radius.
+Threat actor can utilise a compromised account to access any SSO-enabled system that the account has prior access, leading to wider blast radius.
 There are three mitigations to reduce such risk:

 1. Enforce MFA to minimise the chance of accounts being compromised.
 2. Limit access to SSO-enabled systems through access control list (ACL).